#10 – “There Was An Emergency Preparedness Drill/Exercise Nearby”

 The result of willful ignorance regarding all things technological, the claim is often made that tweets referencing the shooting went out hours in advance while donation websites were set up days ahead of time (based on the date they were reportedly cached by Google).
 Neither is true.

-New Twitter accounts default to Pacific Time, no matter where the user is actually physically located.
+At least as of this writing, new Twitter accounts default to Pacific Time, no matter where the user is actually physically located.
 You can confirm this for yourself by creating a brand new Twitter account and then checking your settings.
 For example, despite being located in the Northeast United States, this is what mine looked like immediately after creating my account (with identifying information scrubbed out):